-- Supporting organizations' activation can take many forms -- from hosting an event or group conversation on the importance of breaking down stigma surrounding physician mental health support to hanging posters, sending postcards and capturing your #NPSADay in action. - Individual action looks different for everyone, National Physician Suicide Awareness Day encourages physician, their loved ones, their colleagues and others to learn about the physician suicide epidemic and support physicians in their lives. - If you are in crisis or experiencing difficult or suicidal thoughts, call the National Suicide Hotline at 1-800-273-TALK (8255) for free 24/7 support.
+- Supporting organizations' activation can take many forms -- from hosting an event or group conversation on the importance of breaking down stigma surrounding physician mental health support to hanging posters, sending postcards and capturing your #NPSADay in action. - Individual action looks different for everyone, National Physician Suicide Awareness Day encourages physician, their loved ones, their colleagues and others to learn about the increasing rates of physician suicide and support physicians in their lives. - If you are in crisis or experiencing difficult or suicidal thoughts, call the National Suicide Hotline at 1-800-273-TALK (8255) for free 24/7 support.